Latest Alerts

 No action or inaction by a crime survivor makes that person responsible for his or her victimization.
 Perpetrators are responsible for crimes and their effects.
 The following suggestions may help reduce the possibility of experiencing such a crime or may improve opportunities to receive prompt assistance.

-• Report any suspicious activity or unauthorized persons immediately.
+• Communities are safest when members look out for each other: Report any suspicious activity or unauthorized strangers immediately.

 • Secure your belongings and don’t leave them unattended.